cconstab/furl/README.md

 # Build the WASM crypto module
 cd wasm-crypto

+# On Linux/macOS:
+./build.sh

+# On Windows:
+build.bat

+# Or manually with wasm-pack:
-wasm-pack build --target web --out-dir ../web/wasm cd ..
+# wasm-pack build --target web --out-dir ../web/wasm

+cd ..

 # Now you can use both CLI and web interface